 invaders forcefully conquered indigenous populations.
 In essence, the horse evolved

-from a draft animal, to a warrior's steed—both harnessed to chariot and mounted—to a
+from a draft animal, to a warrior's steedboth harnessed to chariot and mountedto a

-As the horse evolved in relation to humans, from food source in –35,000 to
+form of general transport.
+4 As the horse evolved in relation to humans, from food source in 35,000 to

-domesticated laborer in –5000 to warrior steed in -2000 to sporting companion, he
+domesticated laborer in 5000 to warrior steed in -2000 to sporting companion, he

 appeared in different roles in myth and projection.
 We can only wonder what the

-Lascaux cave artists were thinking in –14,000 when they painted horses inside the caves.
+Lascaux cave artists were thinking in 14,000 when they painted horses inside the caves.

 Were they thinking in terms of art for art's sake, religious iconography and ritual, or